'Solidarity': All 9 South Dakota Native American tribes endorse Kristi Noem's banishment

 More: Kristi Noem says drugs from southern border infiltrating South Dakota's reservations

-Noem dialed up the rhetoric in April, when she suggested without evidence tribal leaders are "personally benefiting" from the crime groups in a press release and called on the tribes to "banish the cartels."
+Noem dialed up the rhetoric in March, when she suggested without evidence tribal leaders are “personally benefiting” from the cartels during a town hall event in Winner.
+She later called on the tribes to “banish the cartels” in an April press release.

-On Friday, the second-term governor spent part of a 51-minute press conference in Pierre lamenting the seven prior banishments and continued to emphasize her claim Mexican cartels are using South Dakota's Indian lands as "safe havens" to distribute drugs in the state.
+On Friday, the second-term governor spent part of a 51-minute press conference in Pierre lamenting the seven prior banishment measures and continued to emphasize her claim that Mexican cartels are using South Dakota’s Indian lands as “safe havens” to distribute drugs in the state.

+The Argus Leader reached out to Noem spokesman Ian Fury for comment.
+He pointed back to the governor’s remarks during her Friday press conference.

+“Banishing me does absolutely nothing to solve this problem,” Noem told reporters Friday.
+“All it does is help those who are perpetuating horrible violence and crimes against the people of South Dakota.”

 This article originally appeared on Sioux Falls Argus Leader: All 9 South Dakota tribes endorse Gov. Kristi Noem's banishment